artidoro/qlora/README.md

 In addition, we release the Guanaco model family for base LLaMA model sizes of 7B, 13B, 33B, and 65B.
 These models are intended for purposes in line with the LLaMA license and require access to the LLaMA models.

 ## Demo
 Access the live demo at the following link (coming soon).
+Or you host your own Guanaco gradio demo directly in Colab with [this notebook](https://colab.research.google.com/drive/17XEqL1JcmVWjHkT-WczdYkJlNINacwG7?usp=sharing).

 In the meantime, can you distinguish ChatGPT from Guanaco?
 Give it a try!
 You can access [the model response Colab here](https://colab.research.google.com/drive/1kK6xasHiav9nhiRUJjPMZb4fAED4qRHb?usp=sharing) comparing ChatGPT and Guanaco 65B on Vicuna prompts.
-Setting the `display_model_names=True` flag and runing on all cells displays the model names.

 Due to resource constraints the demo could be slow.
 We are working to release fast inference kernels to alleviate inference speed issues.